 Learning to Engage the World

 The Center for Sustainability Education (CSE) Internship Program employs students to work on projects to advance sustainability at Dickinson.
-CSE hires up to twelve paid interns each semester (10 hours/week) and four in the summer (40 hours/week).
+CSE hires up to twelve paid interns each semester (10 hours/week) and up to two in the summer (40 hours/week).
 We also periodically offer 6-8 hour/week research assistantships.
 All of our paid internships provide students with a transcript notation of their experience.
 We also support independent research and project volunteers.

 Positions may vary, but we typically recruit for the following (among others):

 - Biking@Dickinson: Management of The Handlebar (our campus bicycle co-operative), coordination of biking listserve, Bike to Farm Potluck, Green Bike Program and bike storage.

 - Sustainability Analyst: Collects and analyzes data related to our climate action plan, greenhouse gas emissions and behavior-change initiatives and campaigns.